gosquared/php-sdk/README.md

 define('GOSQUARED_DEBUG', true);
 ```

-Debug output will then be sent to the standard ouput streams.
-Common places to find the output are your console (if run with CLI), or your web server's logs.
+Debug output will then be sent to the standard output streams.
+Common places to find the output are your console (if run with CLI), or your web server logs, or php-fpm logs.